 |Unlimited data for a low price||Terrible 4G performance|

-Smarty obviously appealed to me as they offered unlimited data for less money.
+Smarty obviously appealed to me as they offered unlimited data for less money than my old provider.
 Also the contract is on a 30 day pay-as-you-go basis meaning you’re not tied in, and no credit check is needed so there’s no need to provide a 5 year address history or anything like that.
-You just pay your money and tell them what address to post the sim too.
+You just pay your money and tell them what address to post the sim to.

 The online sign up process was easy.
 I paid the first 30 days via credit card and the envelope with SIM and welcome pack arrived around 2 days later.

-Things looked pretty good.
+Things looked pretty good at first.
 Signal strength was very good, as least as strong as with Vodafone.
 At around 10am the initial speed test fluctuated pretty wildly but the end result was almost as good as I got on Vodafone at around 16Mbps up/down.

 The ping time was in the high 30s which was fine for me.
 Vodafone had been a little better, normally around 25-30 but both were acceptable.